Search

 In this article, you'll learn the differences between a high floor and a low floor wheelchair van, the pros and cons of each, and who each option is right for.

 When you invest in a wheelchair van for your organization, you expect your van to have the highest level of accessibility.
-You also expect the van you paid a lot of money for to last a long time.
+You also expect the van you paid a lot for to last a long time.

 So when your van forces walker-users to step up onto a higher level inside the van–potentially creating more barriers for your passengers–and it breaks down quicker than you were promised, this can add stress and resentment to your organization’s everyday life.